Municipal corporation (India): Appointed Functionaries

+These functionaries operate within the framework of the respective State Municipal Corporation Acts and play a vital role in urban governance and service delivery.
+These administrative officials are appointed by the respective State Government.
+The respective state Urban Development/Municipal Affairs/Urban Affairs Department look after their matters.

 Administration

+Municipal corporations are typically headed by a mayor and deputy mayor (elected from among the councilors), and comprise elected councillors.

-The Mayor is the head of the municipal corporation, but in most states and territories of India the role is largely ceremonial as executive powers are vested in the Municipal Commissioner.
-The office of the Mayor combines a functional role of chairing the Corporation meeting as well as ceremonial role associated with being the First Citizen of the city.
-As per the amended Municipal Corporation Act of 1888, a Deputy Mayor is appointed by the Mayor.
-The tenure of the Mayor and Deputy Mayor is five years.
-However, in seven states: Haryana, Bihar, Chhattisgarh, Jharkhand, Madhya Pradesh, Odisha, Uttar Pradesh and Uttarakhand; Mayors are directly elected by the people and thus hold the executive powers of the municipal corporations.
+The mayor is the head of the municipal corporation, but in most states and territories of India the role is largely ceremonial as executive powers are vested in the municipal commissioner.
+The office of the mayor combines a functional role of chairing the corporation council meetings as well as ceremonial role associated with being the First Citizen of the city.
+As per the amended Municipal Corporation Act of 1888, a deputy mayor is appointed by the mayor.
+The tenure of the mayor, deputy mayor and council is five years.
+However, in Haryana, Bihar, Chhattisgarh, Jharkhand, Madhya Pradesh, Odisha, Uttar Pradesh and Uttarakhand, mayors are directly elected by the people and thus hold the executive powers of the municipal corporations.

+The administrative machinery is further supported by a municipal commissioner or secretary.
+They functions as the chief executive officer of the municipal corporation.
+These officials are tasked with the day-to-day operations, implementing policies, and ensuring the efficient delivery of essential services.
 Executive officers monitor the implementation of all the programs related to planning and development of the corporation with the coordination of mayor and councilors.
+The municipal corporations consists departments like health, general administration, revenue, engineering, town planning, welfare, education, etc. The officials of these departments, like health inspectors, engineers, and administrative officers, are appointed by the state government.

-Functions
+Functions of municipal corporations

 The Twelfth Schedule of the Constitution lists the subjects that municipal corporations are responsible for.
 Corporations may be entrusted to perform functions and implement schemes including those in relation to the matters listed in the Twelfth Schedule.